Skip to main content

 Pure matcha

 Start by sifting the matcha directly into your bowl—this prevents clumps and ensures a smooth texture.
-Then pour in water at 70–80 °C. Never use boiling water: above 80°C, matcha develops a pronounced bitterness and certain aromatic compounds break down.
-Finally, whisk with quick “W”-shaped motions for 20 to 30 seconds, until a fine, even foam forms on the surface.
-Enjoy immediately.
+Then pour in water at 70–80 °C. Never use boiling water: at temperatures above 80 °C, matcha develops a pronounced bitterness and some of its aromatic compounds break down.
+Finally, whisk vigorously in a “W” pattern for 20 to 30 seconds, until a fine, even foam forms on the surface.
+Drink immediately.

 Matcha latte

 Prepare the matcha with just 30–40 ml of water, then add hot or cold milk, depending on your preference.
-Oat milk and hazelnut milk pair particularly well with the earthy notes of matcha.
+Oat milk and hazelnut milk pair particularly well with the plant-based notes of matcha.

 Iced Matcha

-Dissolve the matcha in a little warm water, then pour it over ice cubes.
+Dissolve the matcha in a little lukewarm water, then pour it over ice cubes.
 Add plant-based milk to make an iced matcha latte.

 Preservation

 Matcha is sensitive to light, air, heat, and humidity.
-Make sure to reseal the package tightly after each use and store it away from light and heat sources.
+Seal the package tightly after each use and store it away from light and heat sources.
 When stored properly, matcha retains its freshness and intensity for several weeks to several months, depending on the packaging.

 Conclusion